cms-sw/cms-sw.github.io/cms_coding_rules.md

 7. Start method names with lowercase, use upper case initials for following words, e.g. `collisionPoint()`.
   Allowed exception: Implementation of virtual methods inherited from external packages, e.g. `ProcessHits()` method required by Geant4.
 8. Start data member names with lower case.
 A trailing "\_" is the preferred method to distinguish a data member from the getter method (e.g. `momentum_`).
-9. Using "set" for a setter method is preferred, e.g. `setMomentum(double m)`.
+9. Using "set" for a setter method is preferred, e.g. `setMomentum(double momentum)`.
 10. For a getter method, using the value name is preferred, e.g. `momentum()`.
 11. Do not use single character names, except for loop indices.
 12. Do not use special characters, except for "_" where allowed.